-Remember to double check everything (even if you think you are running out of time).
+Remember to double-check everything (even if you think you are running out of time).
 Before you finalize your booking, check the information you've provided, the flight schedule, and the payment and additional fees.

-Also, even with the cheap rate, you must be aware of the different fees or taxes.
+Also, even with a cheap rate, you must be aware of the different fees or taxes.
 This is important especially if you are traveling abroad.
 So, check, plan, and still get your money's worth for a wonderful journey.

 When do you prefer to travel?

 Time Differences: Mixed Up Itinerary

 Connecting flights, layovers, and a lot of waiting time at the airport.
 Do you truly understand your travel schedule or itinerary?